uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 # Getting Started

-TODO: create a reproducible getting started
+Follow these steps to start interacting with the Dataset API using our `RadosParquetFileFormat`:

-* Clone the Repository.
+* Clone the repository.
 git clone https://github.com/uccross/arrow --branch rados-dataset-dev

 * Run the demo container.
+This step will start a single node Ceph cluster inside the container, mount CephFS, put sample data into CephFS, and open an example Jupyter notebook with PyArrow installed.
 ```bash
 export UBUNTU=20.04
 docker-compose run ubuntu-cls-demo bash